Neomediatech/dovecot-honey/README.md

 `docker logs -f dovecot-honey-alpine`
 `CTRL c` to stop seeing logs.

+If you want to map logs outside the container you can add:
+`-v /folder/path/on-host/logs/:/var/log/dovecot/`
+Where "/folder/path/on-host/logs/" is a folder inside your host.
+You have to create the host folder manually.

 You can run it on a compose file like this:

 ```